Proving Whistleblower Retaliation: What Is Needed?

 Contact Attorney Dan A. Atkerson

 Consult with an experienced employment lawyer who can help you understand the legal protections available to you and advise you on the best course of action.
 Attorney Dan Atkerson has been practicing law since 1984, and has handled many whistleblower cases.
-Call us at (214) 383-3606 or send us a message online to discuss your claim.
+Send us a message online to discuss your claim.